autowarefoundation/autoware-documentation/docs/how-to-guides/debug-autoware.md

 And this information can help you find if a necessary node isn't running.

-For more details, please see the following official documentation:
+For more details, see the following official documentation:

 - <https://docs.ros.org/en/rolling/Tutorials/Beginner-Client-Libraries/Getting-Started-With-Ros2doctor.html>